watershed/hylia/src/posts/the-slow-motion-car-crash-of-swiftcover-com.md

 This is not new knowledge.
 Any half decent e-commerce checkout process has known this for at least a decade.

-But SwiftCover don't do this.
+But SwiftCover don't do this when you log in and choose the option to ‘Change car details’.

 With them, it’s straight into the first question, with no indication of what is to follow.There is no context providedSo when the first

-It began with me logging in to my policy details and choosing the option to ‘Change car details’ and went downhill from there.
+It began with me logging in to my policy details and went downhill from there.